JeffersonLab/AIOP-PIER/examples/Flappy_Bird_gymnasium/README.md

   <img src="../../doc/flappy_bird_ai.gif" alt="AI playing Flappy Bird" style="border: 2px solid yellow;">
 </p>

-There are actually two forms of this example so only a subset of files are required depedning on how you want to run it.
+There are actually two forms of this example so only a subset of files are required depending on how you want to run it.
 The first example is a pure Python implementation and is useful if you are able to run Python locally.

 The second is in the form of a Jupyter notebook that can be run on [Google Colab](https://colab.research.google.com/).
 This was made for students who have access to a Chromebook that does not easily run Python locally.